Noise Levels in Military, Buffalo, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Western Military sounds about 82% louder than Southern Military to the human ear, a 8.6 dBA gap.
+To the human ear, noise in southwestern Military sounds about 80% louder than in southeastern Military, a 8.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?